-The 15th annual Communication Central-NAIWE Be a Better Freelancer conference will be held as an online event via Zoom on October 2-4, 2020.
+The 16th annual NAIWE-Communication Central Be a Better Freelancer conference will be held October 8-10, 2021, in St. Louis, Missouri.
 This year’s conference offers a strong emphasis on opportunities in the self-publishing realm, as well as resources for overall business success, productivity and expansion.
-This year’s event will be free, with recordings of sessions available afterward at $30 per session.
-Sessions will be consecutive rather than concurrent.
-We hope to return to the full in-person format in 2021 in St. Louis, Missouri.

 This conference is the ultimate place for networking.
 I’ve attended other much larger conferences, but I feel I have gained so much more by attending this one simply due to being able to closely connect with literally everyone there.
 I made friends and connections that I never would have made at larger conferences.
 Will definitely make the trip again!

 Last year’s schedule…